-- be supervised by a person who is at least 21 years old and has held (and still holds) a full driving licence for at least three years for the type vehicle you’re driving
+- be supervised by a person who is at least 21 years old and holds a full driving licence for at least three years for the type of vehicle you’re driving

-- display L plates, to the front and back of the vehicle
+- display L plates, at the front and back of the vehicle

 - not drive on a motorway